Board Game Geek Rating: 5.49

 Please be aware that this is a Work In Progress Rulebook.
 It is not final.
 Rules may still be tweaked and changed, layout and graphics may still be altered.
 So, if you see anything in here that isn't the same later, understand that during the Kickstarter the project is still in development and all aspects are subject to improvements.

-Game Steward customers with an Unspeakable Order will receive a copy of the Cthulhu: Death May Die core box, the Kickstarter Exclusive Investigator Julia, plus all applicable Stretch Goals.
+Backers with an Unspeakable Pledge will receive a copy of the Cthulhu: Death May Die core box, the Kickstarter Exclusive Investigator Julia, plus all applicable Stretch Goals.

 Julia is an incredibly level-headed investigator.
 Given the extraordinary circumstances she finds herself in, it's amazing how she can keep her wits about her.
 Her unique skill allows her to take wounds instead of stress, greatly increasing her chances of success in any given encounter.
 Though it may cost her life in the end...